numlock1541723923/gitskillslearn/README.md

 # gitskillslearn
 # Hello word
-Creating a new branch is quick
+Git is a free software
 Creating a new branch is quick and simple